 The Westin Rusutsu Resort, Hokkaido, Japan

-The Westin Rusutsu Resort offers majestic views of Mount Yotei, pristine powder and ski-in/ ski-out access.
-In the summer months, the resort is home to a wide variety of activities; including rafting, MTB, Hot Air Balloon Flight etc. Four unique, 18-hole golf courses are also available offering immaculate greens with scenic views….read more
+The Westin Rusutsu Resort offers majestic views of Mount Yotei, pristine powder, and ski-in/ ski-out access.
+In the summer months, the resort is home to a wide variety of activities; including rafting, mountain biking, hot air ballooning, etc. Four 18-hole golf courses are also available offering immaculate greens with scenic views….read more

 Marunouchi Hotel, Tokyo, Japan

-Marunouchi Hotel is just a minute’s walk from Tokyo Station Marunouchi North Exit and a 10-minute taxi ride from Tsukiji Fish Market.
-It features 4 dining options, a massage service and rooms with free WiFi.
-Pomme d’aDam Restaurant serves French cuisine and an American breakfast, while Teppanyaki dishes can be enjoyed at the Daian Club.
-Marunouchi Hotel takes proud in delivering “omotenashi” to world travelers,…read more
+Marunouchi Hotel is just a minute’s walk from Tokyo Station’s Marunouchi North Exit and a 10-minute taxi ride from Tsukiji Outer Fish Market.
+It features 4 dining options, a massage service, and rooms with free WiFi.
+Pomme d’aDam Restaurant serves French cuisine and American breakfast.
+Teppanyaki dishes can be enjoyed at the Daian Club.
+Marunouchi Hotel takes pride in delivering “omotenashi” to world travelers,…read more